simonrw/nix-config/README.md

 # Nix config

 > [!CAUTION]
 > I no longer use this repo to configure my systems.
-I may blog about it some day but TL;DR I don't need it as much on macOS and the constant rebuilding of my dotfiles was annoying me
+I may blog about it some day but TL;DR I don't need it as much on macOS and the constant rebuilding of my dotfiles was annoying me.
+>
+> My configuration is now at https://github.com/simonrw/dotfiles

 I manage my systems with [nix](https://nixos.org):